Emotional-Toys/l-code/Reference.md

-## R-Code v1.2 Reference Guide
+## R-Code v0.1 Reference Guide

-The code reference for R-Code, version 1.2.
-It might be also valid for version 3 (ERS-7).
+The complete set of features and commands are listed on this page.

 ### Index of Features